 A medical chart should be accessed only by the patient and the health care providers specifically interested in her or his care.
 The medical chart belongs to the patient, and he or she has the right to ensure that the charts are correct or to deny access to them to another person.
 Patients may require amendments to outdated medical charts from their physicians.

 To achieve a genuine insight into the patient’s medical history, a medical chart review is carried out.
-They have to be undertaken by qualified professionals with the requisite skills and experience.
-A clear analysis of the medical chart ensures reliable information and valuable assistance in the medical and legal field.
+They have to be undertaken by qualified medical chart reviewers with the requisite skills and experience.
+A clear analysis of the medical chart by a medical chart reviewer ensures reliable information and valuable assistance in the medical and legal fields.

-Medical chart reviews play an integral part into the life of every patient. it rather helps the physician to prescribe the right medication for the patient’s better cure.
-Medical chart review services can in a greater way contribute the attorneys to find the right reason for any lawsuit with the help of medical legal team.
-Medical chart review therefore, an indication to help the patient’s on due time, together with the physicians to know the entire health history.
+Medical chart reviews play an integral part in the life of every patient. it rather helps the physician to prescribe the right medication for the patient’s better cure.
+Physician chart review services can, in a greater way, contribute to the attorneys finding the right reason for any lawsuit with the help of a medical-legal team.
+Medical chart review, therefore, is an indication to help the patient on due time, together with the physicians to know the entire health history.